MaterializeInc/materialize/doc/user/content/get-started/install-materialize.md

 1. Go to the [Download](https://materialize.com/download/?utm_campaign=General&utm_source=documentation)
-   page to download and run a Docker container.
+   page to download the Materialize image and run Materialize in a Docker container.

    When running locally: